-The right clothes help actors to look and feel the part and often help establish their type.
-Actors can create a different persona, depending on what they’re wearing.
+The right clothes help actors look and feel the part and often help establish their type.
+You can create a different persona, depending on what you’re wearing.
 An expensive suit will create a different look and quality than jeans and a t-shirt.
 Uniforms, dressy evening attire, and camping outfits create distinct looks, and you usually feel different when wearing each.
 The clothes that you wear to auditions can often influence how directors, agency executives, and clients view you, and they can also be a subliminal callback and booking factor.
 You and your representation work hard to get auditions, so always be prepared with the appropriate wardrobe to visually create the roles.

 In order to decide what you should wear to an audition, it is important to understand the terminology casting directors use to describe the designated audition wardrobe.

 Casual or Home Casual: Clothing worn for relaxing or socializing with friends at home

 Outdoors or Camping: Jeans, sweaters, denim, wool shirts and jackets